-R&D in dollars increased \$10 million in the first three months of 2018 compared to the same period last year.
+R&D in dollars decreased \$10 million in the second quarter of 2018 and were flat in the first six months of 2018, when compared to the same period last year.
 3M continued to invest in its key initiatives, including R&D aimed at disruptive innovation programs with the potential to create entirely new markets and disrupt existing markets.